jakobhuerner/jakobhuerner.github.io/2020-11-19-my_personal_photography_history.md

 layout: post
 title:  My personal photography history
 categories: [Photography]
-excerpt: A look back at almost 20 years of digtial photography, photo equipment and photo sharing
+excerpt: A look back at almost 20 years of digital photography, photo equipment and photo sharing
 ---

 My personal history of digital photography and photo sharing started almost 20 years ago (even suprises me when thinking about it).
 I started photography with mainly technology interest in the beginning, and this is up to this day a diriving factor for me.
 I like tech and nice equipment, the with the "artistic" side of photography developed over time.
 So my look back in this post also focuses the equipment side in the beginning.